 When a LICENSE file is present, header comments in source code files (with licence and copyright information and disclaimers) are unnecessary, except in special circumstances.

+Declare the use of licence options if available for the chosen licence.

+Some licences provide options that should be explicitly stated if they are applied.

+Options may include accepting later or future versions of the licence or relicensing to specific licences endorsed by the original licence.

+Licence options are typically declared in the README file.

 Declare the licence in project documentation, website and repository UI.

 Review and update project documentation to reflect the chosen OSS licence.